anthonysecco/WiCAN-Ford-Transit/README.md

-> 🚧 **This repo is under heavy development and is incomplete.**
+> 🚧 **This repo is under heavy development** 🚧

 # WiCAN Ford Transit

-[WiCAN](https://github.com/meatpiHQ/wican-fw) is an open source hardware / software project that allow the user to pull OBDII data and easily stream using [MQTT](https://en.wikipedia.org/wiki/MQTT) into [Home Assistant](https://www.home-assistant.io/).
-This enables custom dashboards (e.g. on a tablet) and automations while driving.
+[WiCAN](https://github.com/meatpiHQ/wican-fw) is an open source hardware / software project that allow the user to pull OBDII data and easily stream using [MQTT](https://en.wikipedia.org/wiki/MQTT) into [Home Assistant](https://www.home-assistant.io/) and other tools.
+From there a user can build custom dashboards (e.g. on a tablet) and other automations while driving.

-For now, this project is **read-only**.
-Additional complexities come into tplay when sending commands via the OBDII interface.

-> ✅ Tested on a 2021 Ford Transit AWD 3.5L EcoBoost (North America)
+> Testing performed on a 2021 Ford Transit AWD 3.5L EcoBoost (North America).

 ## Project Scope
 While there's plenty of data available via the OBDII port and CANbus, this project focuses on read-only, real-time, and actionable data that's relevant in an RV.
 It's not intended to replace OBDII diagnostic devices or software available on the market.